sbarbonjr/AutoSpectraEngine/README.md

   <img src="ASNlogo.png" alt="Drag Racing" width="200"/>
 </p>

-AutoSpectraEngine is a Python-based platform designed for the analysis of Near-Infrared (NIR) and Raman spectral data.
-It addresses critical challenges in spectral analysis, such as preprocessing, spectral window optimization, and model hyperparameter tuning, all while automating the entire pipeline.
+AutoSpectraEngine is a Python-based platform developed by the Laboratory of Food Innovation (LINA) at the University of Campinas and the Machine Learning Lab at the University of Trieste.
+It is designed for the analysis of Near-Infrared (NIR) and Raman spectral data.
+The platform addresses critical challenges in spectral analysis, including preprocessing, spectral window optimization, and model hyperparameter tuning, all while automating the entire pipeline.

 ## Features